KyleRAnderson/console-backend/README.md

 The `no-verify` flag tells git to skip pre-receive hooks, which would've caused the deployment to fail while it tried to push LFS assets.

+# Utilities

+Various resources which I have come across while developing this project.
+See [learning.md](./learning.md).